IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 Backends:
 			`Stdout MachineFormat`,
 			`EKGBackend`
-Filtered: `Visible` because the filter level is `Notice`
+Filtered:  because the filter level is `Notice`

 ### Cardano.Node.Startup.Common

 ***
 _biConfigPath_: is the path to the config in use.
 _biProtocol_: is the name of the protocol, e.g. "Byron", "Shelley" or "Byron; Shelley".
 _biVersion_: is the version of the node software running.
 _biCommit_: is the commit revision of the software running.
 _biNodeStartTime_: gives the time this node was started.
 ***

-> Severity:   `Notice`
+> Severity:   `Info`
 Privacy:   `Public`

 From current configuration: